 Spaces are limited and priority will be given to Jewish community professionals who have responsibility for volunteers in their organisation or are thinking about how they might work with volunteers more effectively, living and working in Europe/UK.

-To register for free, click here.
+To register for free for the second workshop, click here.
 The registration form includes a few short questions to help focus the training for those participating.

 Once your registration has been approved, you will be sent a Zoom link for the sessions.
 We encourage you to add this to your calendar.
 Please be in touch with us at firstname.lastname@example.org with any questions.^ Back to top